tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 ## MRL ##

-Configuration options that are the same as in spike analyses are "data_class", "data_type", "periods", "evoked", and "spontaneous".
+Configuration options that are the same as in spike analyses are "kind_of_data", "calc_type", "periods", "evoked", and "spontaneous".

 "phase" (optional): a string that determines whether  to get the phases for the MRL calculation using the "wavelet" or the "hilbert" method.
 Default is "hilbert".